Raproid/raproid.github.io/pages/stake/liquid-staking/eth/eth-liquid-staking-faq.md

 Currently, unstaking is not available, as this functionality is not yet supported by Ethereum.

-Unstaking will be enabled after in the [Shanghai upgrade that will follow The Merge in 6-12 months](https://ethereum.org/en/upgrades/merge/#misconceptions).
+Unstaking will be enabled after in the Shanghai upgrade that will follow The Merge in 6-12 months.

 Overall, it looks like Shanghai is going to come in ~Q2/Q3 2023.

 ### How long does it take to unstake my ETH?

-Currently, unstaking is not available, as this functionality is not yet supported by Ethereum.
+Currently, there is no unbonding period, as there is no unstaking for ETH.
+This functionality is to be implemented by the Ethereum team in future updates.

-Unstaking will be enabled after in the [Shanghai upgrade that will follow The Merge in 6-12 months](https://ethereum.org/en/upgrades/merge/#misconceptions).

-Overall, it looks like Shanghai is going to come in ~Q2/Q3 2023.

 ### How do I receive rewards?